How Smart CPG Leaders Are Mastering AI Consumer Intelligence to Drive Growth

 We live in a world obsessed with quarterly targets, AI arms races, and endless “go faster” pressure, suggesting a pause sounds almost sacrilegious.
 But — what if slowing down isn’t a weakness?

-What if it’s your ultimate competitive advantage?
+What if it turns out to be your ultimate competitive advantage?

 It’s not just theory.
 Over the last two decades, I’ve seen it firsthand.
 The most innovative companies?
 They deliberately build strategic slowdowns into their growth cycles.